medic/cht-docs/content/en/apps/guides/database/querying_apdex_telemetry.md

 Added in `4.7.0`, CHT now records the Apdex (Application Performance Index) that is an open standard for measuring performance of software applications.

-Since apdex is part of the [telemetry]({{< ref "apps/guides/performance/telemetry" >}}) system, it is possible to view apdex data directly from CouchDB.
+Since Apdex is part of the [telemetry]({{< ref "apps/guides/performance/telemetry" >}}) system, it is possible to view Apdex data directly from CouchDB.
 However, it is more useful when aggregated across many users, interactions, and/or days.
 With this in mind, it is typically easier to query the data using SQL from an [analytics database]({{< ref "core/overview/data-flows-for-analytics" >}}).

-An example of an SQL to view the apdex score:
+An example of an SQL to view the Apdex score:

 ```
 WITH apdex_telemetry_data AS (